 - Amazon Detective needs to be enabled on a per region basis and enables you to quickly analyze activity across all your accounts within each region.

-- Amazon Detective is a multi-account service that aggregates data from monitored member accounts under a single master account within the same region.
-You can configure multi-account monitoring deployments in the same way that you configure master and member accounts in Amazon GuardDuty and AWS Security Hub.
+- Amazon Detective is a multi-account service that aggregates data from monitored member accounts under a single management account within the same region.
+You can configure multi-account monitoring deployments in the same way that you configure management and member accounts in Amazon GuardDuty and AWS Security Hub.

-- If you cannot use the same master accounts across all of the services, then after you enable Detective, you can optionally create a cross-account role.
+- If you cannot use the same management accounts across all of the services, then after you enable Detective, you can optionally create a cross-account role.

 - If you are using Amazon GuardDuty, Amazon Detective will automatically ingest and process two weeks of historical log data upon activation.

-- The master account for a behavior graph can disable Amazon Detective.
+- The management account for a behavior graph can disable Amazon Detective.
 When you disable Detective, the behavior graph and its associated Detective data are deleted.
 Deleted behavior graphs cannot be restored.

 - Amazon Detective vs Amazon GuardDuty vs AWS Security Hub

 - Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.

 - With Security Hub, you have a single place that aggregates, organizes, and prioritizes your security alerts, or findings, from multiple AWS services, such as Amazon GuardDuty, Amazon Inspector, and Amazon Macie, as well as from AWS Partner solutions.